Carbon Reduction and Energy Efficiency in Schools

 Central Energy Contract

 The Council manages a central energy contract for schools, meaning schools pay a fair price for energy and have Automatic Meter Reading (AMR) meters installed on their energy supplies.
 AMRs mean accurate billing and the ability for each school to view its half-hourly energy consumption online; a great tool for identifying energy saving opportunities.
+Details about joining the contact are on the Hub.

 Further Sources of Support and Information